 During the 2013 legislative session, the Oregon legislature passed House Bill 3194, which was expected to flatline prison growth and save taxpayers more than $300 million.

 The bill created a Justice Reinvestment Grant Program to distribute savings from averted prison growth into community-based programs that help people succeed outside of prison — services such as community corrections, re-entry programs, addiction treatment, and mental health services.
 It also increased funding for community-based victim services programs that help crime victims find safety and rebuild their lives.

-Within two years, the Justice Reinvestment Grant Program has already begun creating safer, healthier communities while reducing our over-reliance on prisons.
-Due to savings generated by HB 3194 in savings by 2015, that year’s the legislature allocated $40 million to be invested in community-based programs, including 10% toward victim services.
+Since then, the Justice Reinvestment Grant Program has created safer, healthier communities while reducing our over-reliance on prisons.
+With the success of HB 3194, the legislature allocated an additional $40 million in 2015 and $47 million in 2017 to be invested in community-based programs, including victim services.
 The impact is encouraging, and yet we know that more can be done to ensure accountability, equity, and healing.

 Click on the links below to view fact sheets.